advanced-computer-lab/MightyDucks/README 2.md

 12. The admin can sign out using the ‘Sign Out’ in the navigation bar.

 13. The admin can search for flights either from the dashboard or from the ‘Book a flight?’ option in the navigation bar by adding the following information:
-	- Departure and Arrival Locations<br>
+	- Departure or Arrival Locations<br>
-	- Departure and Return Dates<br>
+	- Departure or Return Dates<br>
 	- Number of Adults and Children<br>
 	- Cabin type (Economy, Business Class, or First Class) <br>
 14. The admin can choose and select from the flight results for departure and return options.
 The user, then, gets to choose their seats for both trips, and finally the user can proceed to payment.